Help Prevent Overdose

 Fentanyl is often distributed unevenly in the bag (aka “the chocolate chip cookie effect”).
 A best practice is to test everything you plan on consuming, but test at least 10mg (the size of a grain of rice) every time you use from the bag.
 Vigorously shake the bag before testing to spread around any possible contaminants.

-Test strips are always subject to user error in dilution or interpretation of results.
-Without sending your sample into a lab there is no 100% guarantee of the safety of your substance.
+Test strips are always subject to user error in the dilution or interpretation of results.
+Without sending your sample to a lab there is no 100% guarantee of the safety of your substance.
 So stay safer - never use alone, start off slow, don't mix unknowns, and have naloxone!

 REMEMBER: A negative result is not a 100% guarantee that your substance is free from synthetic opioids!

-To Increase accuracy, weigh your drugs and use measuring spoons you would use for baking
+To Increase accuracy, weigh your drugs and use the measuring spoons you would use for baking.

 If you don’t have proper measuring spoons, a standard plastic bottle cap is a bit larger than a teaspoon.
 If you don't have a scale, 10mg is around the size of a grain of rice.